 6) Glucosamine & Chondroitin

-As we said before, CrossFit’s demanding workouts put a lot of pressure over the bones and especially over the joints.
+As we said before, the demanding functional fitness workouts put a lot of pressure over the bones and especially over the joints.
 It’s not uncommon to hear people complaining about how high intensity training has hurt their shoulder or wrist joints.

 This can easily be avoided by taking a supplement containing glucosamine and chondroitin, two ingredients that have been well studied with regards to strengthening joints.